Video: Varun Dhawan & Abhishek Bachchan Join Sachin Tendulkar For A Round Of Gully Cricket!

 Had a lot of fun playing cricket with the crew during a shoot & was pleasantly surprised with @Varun_dvn dropping by along with @juniorbachchan who joined us for some time. 😀#SportPlayingNation#FitIndiaMovement pic.twitter.com/sPqLUY08NH

 Abhishek was pumped about joining Sachin.
-He commented on the tweet:"Been trying to control my excitement since yesterday....
+He commented on the tweet: "Been trying to control my excitement since yesterday....
 A dream come true!
 Thank you for not smacking my ball out of the park."

 Varun also tweeted, "#SportPlayingNation, what a brilliant initiative this is sir.
 Had a lot of fun running into you that day sir."